-You can strengthen your URL even more by adding a keyword, like ‘photographer’ or ‘photography.’
+You can strengthen your URL by adding a keyword, like ‘photographer’ or ‘photography.’

 The main goal behind choosing your URL should be to make it easy for clients to remember and find your website.
 This is important because it may take a while for your site to get picked up by search engines, so visitors have to get the URL right for them to land on your page.

-Worse comes to worst, you can change your URL later on, but this can be tedious, which is why you should brainstorm at least 7-10 potential URLs for your site.
-This is also a good practice because many times your first-choice URL will be taken.
+Worse comes to worst; you can change your URL later, but this can be tedious, so you should brainstorm at least 7-10 potential URLs for your site.
+This is also a good practice because your first-choice URL will often be taken.

 To make sure the URL you’ve chosen is available, you’ll have to check a domain name registry, like:

-It’s also a good idea to claim the same domain name with the URL extension ‘.org’ and ‘.net.’
-Some website registrars may even offer to bundle these extensions as a package with your main .com site before you check out.
+It’s also good to claim the same domain name with the URL extension ‘.org’ and ‘.net.’
+Some website registrars may even offer to bundle these extensions as a package with your leading .com site before you check out.